 - With one hour (or after 24) apply multiple, thin coats of paint (I chose Painter’s Touch in Satin Aqua).

-Although this paint dried quickly – it was dry to the touch in an hour – it takes a bit longer for paint to fully cure on plastic (about a week), so I made sure to set these chairs aside to ensure they could cure in peace.
+Although this paint dried quickly – it was dry to the touch in an hour – it takes a bit longer for paint to fully cure on plastic (about a week).
+So I made sure to store these so the paint could fully cure before subjecting them to wear.

 Unlike metals and woods, there’s always a chance that not all plastics will accept paint well, but these turned out perfectly.